Beta Blockers and Exercise: What You Need to Know

 VO₂ = Heart Rate × Stroke Volume × A-V O₂ Difference

-That sounds complicated, but here’s the simple version: your ability to use oxygen during exercise (your VO₂, or aerobic capacity) depends on how fast your heart beats (Heart Rate), how much blood it pumps per beat (Stroke Volume), and how well your muscles absorb and use the oxygen in that blood (A-V O₂ Difference).
+That sounds complicated, but here’s the simple version: your ability to use oxygen during exercise (your VO₂, or aerobic capacity) depends on how fast your heart beats (Heart Rate), how much blood it pumps per beat (Stroke Volume), and how well your muscles absorb and use the oxygen in that blood known as the arterial venous oxygen difference (A-V O₂ Difference).

 Since beta blockers lower your maximum heart rate, they can reduce your peak exercise capacity.
 For example, if your heart used to reach 160 beats per minute during a brisk walk or bike ride, on a beta blocker it might only reach 120–130.
-That doesn’t mean you’re weaker or doing something wrong however at high levels of exertion the blunting of your heart rate may lead to premature fatigue and exercise intolerance.
+That doesn’t mean you’re weaker or doing something wrong however at high levels of exertion the blunting of your heart rate may lead to premature fatigue and exercise intolerance as the higher heart rates are no longer available to you.

 The important thing to remember is that while your “top speed” may be lower, exercise is still safe and highly beneficial.
 In fact, exercise and beta blockers often work hand-in-hand to protect your heart.